-userver: gRPC middleware
+userver: gRPC middleware tutorial

-gRPC middleware
+gRPC middleware tutorial

 Before you start

-Make sure that you can compile and run core tests and read a basic example Writing your first HTTP server.
+Make sure that you can compile and run core tests and read a basic example gRPC client and service.

 Step by step guide

-In this example, you will write an authentication middleware for both 'GreeterService' and 'GreeterClient' of the basic grpc_service.
-See gRPC client and service
+In this example, you will write an authentication middleware for both GreeterService and GreeterClient of the basic gRPC service.
+See gRPC client and service.

 Installation

-Generate and link with necessary libraries:
+Generate wrappers for proto files and link necessary libraries:

 userver_add_grpc_library(${PROJECT_NAME}-proto PROTOS samples/greeter.proto)